QuentinRa/blog.quentinra.dev/tools/jetbrains/clion/cmake.md

 3. change the profile
 4. run this target

 (A profile is a configuration.
-You may use theses if you want to try to build/run using different configurations but that should not be the case most of the time).
+You may use these if you want to try to build/run using different configurations, but that should not be the case most of the time).

 <hr class="sl">